-Abdominal pain is the most common symptom of liver cancer and usually signifies a very large tumor or widespread involvement of the liver.
 Additionally, unexplained weight loss or unexplained fevers are warning signs of liver cancer in patients with cirrhosis.
-The sudden appearance of abdominal fluid and swelling and jaundice (yellow color of the skin), may suggest the possibility of liver cancer.
+The sudden appearance of abdominal fluid, white chalky stools, dark-coloured urine, swelling, and jaundice (yellow colour of the skin) may suggest the possibility of liver cancer.
 On physical examination, an enlarged, sometimes tender, liver is the most common finding.

 When your doctor finds a reason to suspect cancer in the liver, you will be advised to undergo a series of diagnostic tests.
 Some of these tests are noninvasive and require a brief visit to a clinic or lab.
 Others are more involved and may require an overnight stay in a hospital.